-1.1 Overview
+1.1 Scope

-This document provides awarding organisations with the technical detail they need to submit Level 3 qualifications for approval as Core Maths qualifications, to count in 2017 16-19 performance tables.
+This document provides awarding organisations with the technical detail they need to submit new Level 3 qualifications for approval as 'Core Maths' for 2018 performance tables.
+DfE runs an annual process to evaluate new or redeveloped qualifications against Core Maths requirements, publishing a list of approved qualifications each year.